bongochong/bongochong.github.io/README.md

 # bongochong.github.io
-A relatively ugly landing page for CPBL & CWPU
+A relatively ugly and in-progress landing page for CPBL & CWPU